moatazsaad/msml641-project/reports/week04.md

 ## Next week's goal

-* Collect initial course review/course description data for selected UMD CS/STEM courses and create a small labeled dataset for workload signals such as project-heavy, exam-heavy, lab-heavy, writing-heavy and time-consuming.
+* Collect initial course review/course description data for selected UMD CS/STEM courses and create a small labeled dataset for workload signals such as project-heavy, exam-heavy, lab-heavy, writing-heavy, and time-consuming.

 ## Individual contributions